lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 The purpose of test-retest reliability is to understand the stability of the measure over time.
 With two time points, T1 and T2, the test-retest correlation is an unknown mixture of trait, state, and specific variance, and is a function of the length of time between two measures.

 * With two time points we cannot distinguish between trait and state effects, that said
-  - we would expect a high degree of stability if the retest is (relatively) immediate
+  - we would expect a high degree of stability if the retest were (relatively) immediate
 * With three time points we can leverage some SEM tools to distinguish between trait and state components
 * A large test-retest correlation over a long period of time indicates temporal stability.
 Temporal stability is:
   + expected if we are assessing something trait like (e.g., cognitive ability, personality trait)